buccaneerai/note-window-consumer/performance/2023-04-20/OpenWound/i.md

 ```

 #### INTRO
-Patient accidentally stabbed themselves in the left arm while changing the air filter in their furnace.
+Patient presents with a stab wound in their left arm from an accident while changing an air filter in their furnace.

 #### CC
-Accidental stab wound
+Stab wound in left arm

 #### HPI
-The patient accidentally stabbed themselves in the left arm while changing the air filter in their furnace.
-The incident occurred last night at 8pm.
-The wound bled significantly and the patient used alcohol to clean it up.
-The patient's wife suggested coming in for a possible tetanus shot as the patient had not received one in years.
-The patient applied Neosporin and a bandaid to the wound, but has not experienced any numbness, tingling, fever, chills, nausea, vomiting, or streaking redness.
+The patient accidentally stabbed themselves in the left arm while trying to change the air filter in their furnace using a screwdriver.
+The incident happened last night at around 8pm.
+The wound bled a lot, and the patient used alcohol to clean it.
+The patient's wife suggested they come in for a possible tetanus shot, as they haven't had one in years or decades.
+The patient applied Neosporin and a bandaid on the wound, and fortunately, they haven't experienced any numbness, tingling, or other adverse symptoms.

 #### ROS
+- gastrointestinal: [true] abdominal pain
 - neurological: [false] numbness
 - constitutional: [false] fever
 - constitutional: [false] chills